siliconjungle/crdt-experiments/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Pressing any key will update the shelf with a random value.

+## Notes
+There are currently some duplicated files in the server directory.